-In certain cases dividends received from abroad may be subject to defence contribution at the rate of 20%.
-In certain cases dividends received from 1 January 2012 onwards from other Cyprus tax resident companies may also be subject to special contribution for defence.
+In certain cases dividends received from abroad may be subject to special contribution for defense at the rate of 15%; increased to 17% as from 31 August 2011; increased to 20% from 1 January 2012 to 31 December 2013.
+In certain cases dividends received from 1 January 2012 onwards from other Cyprus tax resident companies may also be subject to special contribution for defense.